Minneapolis- St. Paul International Airport (MSP)

 Unfortunately, Target Field is all alone in the northern, central part of the United States.
 Ballpark Chasers recommends a weekend trip to Target Field to see a few games as well as the local museums.
 However, if you are itching for a long road trip, it is possible to combine Target Field along with Miller Park or Kauffman Stadium.
 A trip to Miller Park is 333 miles or 5.5 hours away while Kauffman Stadium is 440 miles or roughly 6.5 hours from Target Field.

 Save your gas and stay closer to the Minneapolis area by seeing an Independent League ballpark.
-Just 10 minutes away from Target Field is Midway Stadium, home of the St. Paul Saints.
+Just 10 minutes away from Target Field is CHS Field, home of the St. Paul Saints.
 Although the Saints are not affiliated with Major League Baseball, they still have a beautiful open-aired ballpark with quality talent on the field.
-Make sure to arrive early, to hopefully receive one of their memorable giveaways.
+Make sure to arrive early to hopefully receive one of their memorable giveaways as well as tour their new City of Baseball Museum.
+This 2,000+ square foot museum is located on the 3rd base concourse, between sections 118-120.
+The Museum includes powerful images, amazing artifacts, and cutting-edge technology all in the effort to bring to life the many stories that have made St. Paul a true baseball city.

 Last updated by Ballpark Chasers.